tillitis/tkey-verification/README.md

 ### Verification

 To verify a device, the user runs `tkey-verification verify`.
-It first retrieves the Unique Device Identifier (UDI), loads the signer on the TKey and retrieves the public key.
+It first retrieves the Unique Device Identifier (UDI), loads the signer on the TKey, and asks it so sign its own UDI, resulting in a device signature.

 `tkey-verification verify` then looks for a file under the `signatures/` directory named after its UDI, for example `signatures/0133704100000015`.
-If the signature over the public key of the device under verification can be verified using Tillitis' (the vendor's) signing public key, then the TKey is genuine.
+If the vendor signature over the device signature can be verified using Tillitis' (the vendor's) signing public key, then the TKey is genuine.

 *Nota bene*: The same signer binary that was used for producing the public key during signing *must* be used when verifying it.
-If a different signer is used then the public keys will not match even if the TKey is the same.
+If a different signer is used then the signature will not match even if the TKey is the same.
 A verifier must check the "tag" field and complain if its own version of the signer doesn't come from the same tag.

 We're currently thinking that we could provide binary releases of the `tkey-verification` host program.
 The version number of this program